 - TRAINING: Plans, schedules, implements, administers, coordinates, evaluates, and performs employee training, career planning and development, diagnostic testing, and counseling services; conducts workshops, orientations, and demonstrations; coordinates managerial and supervisory training; and provides guidance to employees, job trainers, and management regarding training and instructional processes.

-Search our jobs board for human resource jobs in the postal, government, and private sectors.
+Search our jobs board for human resource jobs in the federal government.

 PERSONNEL CLERK, PS-05 Occupation Code: 0203-14XX